 YOU WANT TO GET UNSTUCK BUT HAVE NO IDEA WHERE TO START.

-Maybe you answered the questions above and found you're ready to work with me, but something is stopping you taking action to say goodbye to your eating disorder.
+Maybe you answered the questions above and found you're ready to work with me, but something is stopping you taking action.
 This guide is designed to help when you really want to change, but you also really don't.

 Dr Rachel Evans has been featured in/at